Gregg Olson: High school and college

-After graduating from high school in 1985, Olson went on to pitch at Auburn University for three seasons.
+After graduating from high school in 1985, Olson attended Auburn University, where he played college baseball for the Auburn Tigers for three seasons.
+He was a decorated pitcher for the Tigers, earning First-Team All-America honors from Baseball America in both 1987 and 1988.
+Olson was a two-time SEC ERA leader, including a 1.27 mark in 1987, when he won back-to-back SEC Tournament games to lead the Tigers to their first NCAA Tournament since 1978.

 Professional career

-Olson was drafted by the Orioles in the 1st round (4th pick) of the 1988 amateur draft, and was given a $200,000 signing bonus before making his major league debut on September 2, 1988.
+The Baltimore Orioles selected Olson in the first round, with the fourth pick, of the 1988 MLB draft, and he signed for a $200,000 signing bonus before making his major league debut on September 2, 1988.
 A reliever, he threw what baseball historian Sheldon Stewart referred to as a "blazing fastball and devastating curve".

 In 1989, Olson became the first reliever to win the American League Rookie of the Year Award.
-Olson also set an American League rookie record with 27 saves, and had a 5-2 mark with a 1.69 ERA and 90 strikeouts in 85 innings.
+Olson also set an American League rookie record with 27 saves, and had a 5–2 mark with a 1.69 earned run average (ERA) and 90 strikeouts in 85 innings.

 Selected to the All-Star team in 1990, Olson set a club record of 37 saves during the season and collected 31 and 36 in the next two years.
 On July 13, 1991, Olson combined with 3 other Baltimore pitchers in a no-hitter against the Oakland Athletics.
 In August 1993, Olson suffered a torn elbow ligament injury that sidelined him for the rest of the year.
 He finished with 29 saves and a career low 1.60 ERA, but Baltimore opted not to take a risk with him and signed Lee Smith as their new closer.
-Olson struggled with a succession of injuries over the next years, playing for seven different teams from 1994-97.
+Olson struggled with a succession of injuries over the next years, playing for seven different teams from 1994 to 1997.